 - Splurge a little when you’re creating a cheese platter, especially when it’s a holiday.
 You want to serve specialty cheeses that you don’t eat regularly.

-- Don’t crowd the cheese platter, no one wants to feel clumsy because their knuckles are bumping into a cheese while trying to cut the one they want.
+- Don’t crowd the cheese platter, no one wants to feel clumsy because their knuckles are bumping into cheese while trying to cut the one they want.

 - Separate strong cheeses from more mild ones, you don’t want cheeses to start tasting like each other.

-If you’re serving….
+If you’re serving…

-- Before Dinner, serve with savory accompaniments like olives, nuts (my favorite is Marcona Almonds), prosciutto, and chutney.
+- Before Dinner, then serve with savory accompaniments like olives, nuts (my favorite is Marcona Almonds), prosciutto, and chutney.